newshour/newshour-wordpress-skeleton/README.md

 ### Theming

-Timber is the framework that you should use to develop your Wordpress theme with.
+Timber is the framework that you should use when developing your Wordpress theme.
+While Timber provides many features "out-of-the-box" to help you develop your theme within the MVC design paradigm, great care and thought still needs to go into your theme's codebase to bring MVC into WP's system.
 See [Timber's documentation](https://timber.github.io/docs/) for more information.

 **Twig**